-A recent article from the Wall Street Journal says Champagne is “bubbling again” which is music to the ears of bubble hounds around the globe.
-We love the fizz here at IWA, of course, as it is an integral part of the rich and cultured wine country lifestyle we all embrace.
-While most known as the beverage of choice for celebration, we think that any occasion is a good (no, Great!) occasion to pop open some bubbly and it doesn’t necessarily have to be from Champagne.
-Let us know if you agree in the comments below and tell us some of your favorites!
-Here are some tips and information about sparkling wine we hope you find interesting.
+An article from the Wall Street Journal says Champagne is “bubbling again” which is music to the ears of bubble hounds around the globe.
+We love the fizz here at IWA, as it is an integral part of the rich and cultured wine country lifestyle we embrace.
+While most known as the beverage of choice for celebration, we think that any occasion is a good excuse to pop open some bubbly.

 Champagne is Queen of Sparkling Wine

-While Champagne is the motherland of the effervescent nectar served in a tall, skinny flute, quality sparkling wine is also made in other areas of the globe like Prosecco in Italy and Cava in Spain.
-However, keep in mind that, technically, you should not call, and in most places cannot call, a sparkling wine “Champagne” unless it is from that region in France.
-Another thing to keep in mind is that the best sparkling wines are made in the style of Methode Champenoise, or the traditional method.
+While Champagne is the motherland of the effervescent nectar served in flutes, quality sparkling wine is also made in other areas of the globe like Prosecco in Italy and Cava in Spain.
+Keep in mind that, technically, you should not call a sparkling wine “Champagne” unless it is from that region in France.
+The best sparkling wines are made in the style of Methode Champenoise, or the traditional method.
 This means that the wine is fermented and aged in the same bottle that you are drinking out of and the bubbles tend to be tinier, another indicator of quality.
-There are other methods that can be used, but the traditional method is considered the best way to make high-quality sparkling wine.
-Here is a cool video that explains the basics of Methode Champenoise:

-Champagne can only be made from up to 3 grape varieties: Pinot Noir, Chardonnay and Pinot Meunier and some common types of Champagne you may have heard of or will discover:
+Champagne can only be made from up to 3 grape varieties: Pinot Noir, Chardonnay and Pinot Meunier.
+Some common types of Champagne you may have heard of or will discover:

 - Blanc de Blancs – “White from whites” = mostly Chardonnay